AlexanderSix/cuhackit-laravel/README.md

 1. In your command line application of choice, retrieve the `laravel/homestead` box from the Vagrant box repository by running
 ```
 vagrant box add laravel/homestead

+/* When presented with options of which VM provider
+to choose, make sure to select Virtualbox, since that
+is the VM provider that we just installed */
 ```

-* If this fails, make sure your Vagrant install is up-to-date.
+* If this fails, make sure both your Vagrant install AND your VirtualBox install are up-to-date.

 2. Install Laravel Homestead by cloning the repository.
 Feel free to change the destination directory, but note that we will be using the following for the rest of the install process:
 ```